osaidalikhan/Hackathon-1/README.md

-# This notebook creates a Banking System using Object-Oriented Programming(OOP) in Python.
+# This notebook creates a Banking System using Object Oriented Programming(OOP) in Python.
 This project includes functionalities for users to perform banking operations and for the bank (admin) to manage accounts and view financial statistics.